Learn Functions Patterns and Best Practices

 Salesforce Functions automatically increases or decreases the number of function containers available to handle invocations based on CPU load.
 Each function container can handle multiple concurrent invocations.
 As a result, the total available memory in a function container is shared across all concurrent invocations.

-- Keep your Functions simple and focused on a specific task that can complete quickly
+- Keep functions simple and focused on a specific task that can complete quickly.

-- Test your functions in development environment with loads that you expect in your production environment to make sure the response times are acceptable.
+- Test functions in a development environment with payloads that you expect in the production environment to make sure response times are acceptable.